topolvm/topolvm/docs/rancher.md

 ### Deploy Kubernetes components with Rancher

-Go to the Rancher dashboard and click `Add Cluster` -> `From existing nodes (Custom)`.

-Then configuration page will come up.
-Overwrite some default values with the following.
+Go to the Rancher dashboard and click `Add Cluster` -> `From existing nodes (Custom)` to see the configuration page.
+Overwrite some default values as follows.

 - Cluster Name: Write your cluster name
 - Cluster Options: